Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 The Reports Center in QuickBooks provides access to various financial reports.
 Users can generate reports on profit and loss, balance sheets, cash flow, and more more.
 These reports offer insights into business performance and financial health.
 Users can customize reports to analyze specific aspects of the business.
 Reports aid in decision-making, budgeting, and financial planning.
 Users can save and share reports with stakeholders for transparency and analysis.

-63. How do you handle retained earnings in QuickBooks?
+63. How does QuickBooks handle retained earnings?

 Ans: